Trucker Guide: The Smart Way to Navigate Low-Clearance Roads

 Step 3.
 Start Your Journey

 Tap the “Go” button to activate navigation mode.
-Trucker Guide then provides turn-by-turn instructions, clearance alerts, and real-time updates, helping you stay safe, compliant, and on schedule.
+Trucker Guide then provides turn-by-turn notifications, clearance alerts, and real-time updates, helping you stay safe, compliant, and on schedule.

 You May Also Like: How Trucker Guide | Navigation Helps You Avoid Weigh Station Delays